Ögedei Khan: Korea

-In 1224, a Mongol envoy was killed in obscure circumstances and Korea stopped paying tribute. Ögedei dispatched Saritai qorchi to subdue Korea and avenge the dead envoy in 1231.
+In 1224, a Mongol envoy was killed in obscure circumstances and Korea stopped paying tribute. Ögedei dispatched Saritai Qorchi to subdue Korea and avenge the dead envoy in 1231.
 Thus, Mongol armies began to invade Korea in order to subdue the kingdom.
 The Goryeo King temporarily submitted and agreed to accept Mongol overseers.
-When they withdrew for the summer, however, Choe U moved the capital from Kaesong to Ganghwa Island.
+When they withdrew for the summer, however, Ch'oe U moved the capital from Kaesong to Ganghwa Island.
 Saritai was hit with a stray arrow and died as he campaigned against them.

 Ögedei announced plans for the conquest of the Koreans, the Southern Song, the Kipchaks and their European allies, all of whom killed Mongol envoys, at the kurultai in Mongolia in 1234. Ögedei appointed Danqu commander of the Mongol army and made Bog Wong, a defected Korean general, governor of 40 cities with their subjects.
 When the court of Goryeo sued for peace in 1238, Ögedei demanded that the king of Goryeo appear before him in person.
 The Goryeo king finally sent his relative Yeong Nong-gun Sung with ten noble boys to Mongolia as hostages, temporarily ending the war in 1241.

 Europe

 The Mongol Empire expanded westward under the command of Batu Khan to subdue the western steppes and drive into Europe.
-Their western conquests included Volga Bulgaria, almost all of Alania, Cumania, and Rus', along with a brief occupation of Hungary.
+Their western conquests included Volga Bulgaria, almost all of Alania, Cumania, and Kievan Rus', along with a brief occupation of Hungary.
 They also invaded Poland, Croatia, Serbia, Bulgaria, the Latin Empire, and Austria.
-During the siege of Kolomna, the Khagan's half brother Khulgen was killed by an arrow.
+During the siege of Kolomna, Ögedei's half brother Khulgen was killed by an arrow.

-Amid the conquest, Ögedei's son Güyük and Chagatai's grandson Büri ridiculed Batu, and the Mongol camp suffered dissension.
-The Khagan harshly criticized Güyük: "You broke the spirit of every man in your army...
+Amid the conquest, Ögedei's son Güyük and Chagatai's grandson Büri ridiculed Batu, and the Mongol camp suffered dissension. Ögedei harshly criticized Güyük: "You broke the spirit of every man in your army...
 Do you think that the Russians surrendered because of how mean you were to your own men?".
 He then sent Güyük back to continue the conquest of Europe.
-Güyük and another of Ögedei's sons, Kadan, attacked Transylvania and Poland, respectively.
+Güyük and another of Ögedei's sons, Kadan and Melig attacked Transylvania and Poland, respectively.

 Although Ögedei Khan had granted permission to invade the remainder of Europe, all the way to the "Great Sea", the Atlantic Ocean, the Mongol advance stopped in East Europe early in 1242, the year after his death.
-Mongol accounts would later attribute the drive's failure to his untimely demise necessitating Batu's withdrawal to personally participate in the election of Ögedei's successor.
+Most historians agree with Mongol accounts which attribute the drive's failure to his untimely demise necessitating Batu's withdrawal to personally participate in the election of Ögedei's successor.
 Batu, however, never reached Mongolia for such an election and a successor wouldn't be named until 1246.
-A likely reason the advance stalled and never regained momentum is that European fortifications posed a strategic problem that Mongol commanders were unable to surmount with the resources they had available.
+A minority of historians have argued that the advance stalled because European fortifications posed a strategic problem for the Mongols.